nitheeshkl/des/_pages/home.md

       date: "Sep 09 - Dec 10"

     - title: "Director of Engineering, ConSentry Networks, Milpitas, CA"
-      desc: "Build, led and managed the software engineering, QA, DevOps and TechPubs teams with a mission to build ConSentry’s next-generation Ethernet appliances (CS2400 and CS1000) and switches (CS4048 and CS4024) which natively integrated switching and routing with identity and application firewall capabilities"
+      desc: "Built, led and managed the software engineering, QA, DevOps and TechPubs teams with a mission to build ConSentry’s next-generation Ethernet appliances (CS2400 and CS1000) and switches (CS4048 and CS4024) which natively integrated switching and routing with identity and application firewall capabilities"